 Your shopping cart is empty

-We regularly see particularly poor implementations on the giveaway routers that come with broadband connections and we would always recommend replacing them with a proper business grade router like the Draytek series to eradicate the problem all together.
-On the same giveaway routers, we sometimes even see SIP ALG continue to interfere with traffic despite being set to "off" on a router; the router clearly ignoring the instruction its been given.
+We regularly see particularly poor implementations on the giveaway routers that come with broadband connections and we would always recommend replacing them with a proper business-grade router like the Draytek series to eradicate the problem altogether.
+On the same giveaway routers, we sometimes even see SIP ALG continue to interfere with traffic despite being set to "off" on a router; the router clearly ignoring the instruction it's been given.

 Disabling SIP ALG To see if your router/firewall may be affected by SIP ALG, simply "Google" the make and model of your router/firewall followed by the words SIP ALG.
-Remember VoIP uses standard protocols, so we can assure you if its a problem for you and Yay.com, it will be a problem for many others.
-There will plenty of commentary on whether it can be disabled and if so what the steps are to do it.
-If you are able to disable SIP ALG, make sure you reboot the router immediately following its removal and then reboot each hardware phone / softphone on your network too.
-Thats vital so you can sure both SIP ALG has been disabled, but also that you devices have a fresh connection to our platform; so we know the correct way to reach you on your network.
+Remember VoIP uses standard protocols, so we can assure you if it's a problem for you and Yay.com, it will be a problem for many others.
+There will be plenty of commentary on whether it can be disabled and if so what the steps are to do it.
+If you are able to disable SIP ALG, make sure you reboot the router immediately following its removal and then reboot each hardware phone/softphone on your network too.
+That's vital so you can be sure both SIP ALG has been disabled, but also that your devices have a fresh connection to our platform; so we know the correct way to reach you on your network.
 When doing this we would also suggest disabling 'Conntrack SIP ALG' if your router has it and this setting can often be found in the same place as SIP ALG.

 View this video to learn more about SIP ALG and why you should consider disabling it on your router to improve phone call performance.